 - If you are experiencing a Google penalty, there are 2 major steps you can take to fix the problem; One step is adding more content and updating old pages so they will be indexed by Google again and another way of fixing this issue is getting backlinks from other websites or social media sites like Facebook or Twitter.

-It is common for people to assume that ranking drop in Google means they received a Google penalty.
+It is common for people to assume that a ranking drop in Google means they received a Google penalty.
 Ranking fall can be caused by several factors, most of which are natural and may not involve any manual action or manual actions performed by visitors.

 The following are the reasons why you might see your website ranking falling: Google updates, competitor activity, seasonality, new websites being launched into the market place and more.